 - DVD player and charger *pro tip: we like to go to the library and take out 10 free dvds (20 if you and your significant other both have cards) even if they are ones we already have, and put them in a cd wallet

-- Ipad (you can load from netflix or digital copies for movies, and then games that are favorites.
+- Ipad or Tablet (you can load from netflix or digital copies for movies, and then games that are favorites.
 Some of our family favorite free apps are palace pets, shopkins, lol surprise) and charger

 - Leappad or DS and charger